Opinion | Elections all over America may be decided by these two Supreme Court cases

-The most consequential cases this U.S. Supreme Court term likely deals with a decidedly unsexy topic: drawing legislative district lines.
+Some of the most consequential cases this U.S. Supreme Court term deal with a decidedly unsexy topic: drawing legislative district lines.
 This week, the Supreme Court will hear oral arguments in two cases addressing the topic of partisan gerrymandering, which is the process of drawing district lines to maximize political power.

 If the topic of partisan gerrymandering sounds dry, consider this: In some races, the outcome is essentially predetermined as a result of partisan gerrymandering.
 That is because how state officials draw legislative lines determines the voters and donors who live in each district.
 Gerrymandering is sometimes referred to as the process of elected officials choosing their voters, instead of voters choosing their elected officials.